Kell-EDU/Mathematica-3D-Prints/README.md

 # Mathematica-3D-Prints
-Code relating to 3D prints from Honors Calculus 102
+Code and other materials relating to my 3D prints from Honors Calculus 102